gbxyz/rootrdap/README.md

 # COPYRIGHT

-Copyright 2018 CentralNic Ltd. All rights reserved.
+Copyright (c) 2018-2023 CentralNic Ltd and contributors.
+All rights reserved.

 # LICENSE

-Copyright (c) 2018 CentralNic Ltd. All rights reserved.
+Copyright (c) 2018-2023 CentralNic Ltd and contributors.
+All rights reserved.
 This program is free software; you can redistribute it and/or modify it under the same terms as Perl itself.